 👋 Hi there!
-I’m Radek, CTO of Nozbe and rocket art manufacturer at Beam Valley.
+I’m Radek, CTO of Nozbe, tinkerer at Warsaw Hackerspace, and rocket art manufacturer at Beam Valley.

 I’m a software writer.
 I design, build, and maintain apps, and libraries to make apps.
-A particular passion of mine is making tools that help people get things done.
+A particular interest of mine is making tools that help people be more productive.

 I’m a proud generalist, always interested in broadening the spectrum of my craft.
 Since 2017, I’ve focused on building high-performance cross-platform apps.

-You’ll also find me on the web on Twitter, GitHub, Instagram.
+You’ll also find me on the web on Mastodon, Twitter, GitHub, Instagram.

 Read on »